 - Depriving another of a member of their body;

 - Rendering a member of another's body useless, including causing paralysis;

 - Causing organic brain damage.

-Simply put, accidents that result in serious, or catastrophic, injuries will often be grounds for this elevated charge.
+Simply put, accidents that result in serious or catastrophic, injuries will often be grounds for this elevated charge.
 Injuries also do not need to be permanent in order for prosecutors to charge a driver with this offense.
-A felony offense, serious injury by vehicle is punishable by a minimum of one year imprisonment and a maximum of 15 years, depending on the circumstances.
+Serious injury by vehicle is considered a felony offense and is punishable by a minimum of one year imprisonment and a maximum of 15 years, depending on the circumstances.
 Certain factors may intensify penalties and increase terms of imprisonment, including high blood alcohol content (BAC) levels and prior DUI convictions.

-If you or someone you know has been involved in a DUI accident that resulted in a serious injury, please be aware that severe penalties are on the line.
-As such, it is of the utmost importance that you take swift action to work with a seasoned Atlanta DUI lawyer who has the skills and resources to protect your freedom and future.
-Our firm is prepared to respond immediately to local residents in need and to represent clients during all aspects of their case, including criminal proceedings and Administrative License Suspension (ALS) hearings.
+If you or someone you know has been involved in a DUI accident that resulted in a serious injury, your rights and future are at risk.
+As such, it is of the utmost importance that you take swift action to work with a seasoned Atlanta DUI defense lawyer who has the skills and resources to protect your freedom and future.
+We are prepared to represent clients during all aspects of their case, including criminal proceedings and Administrative License Suspension (ALS) hearings.